 Copyright Stuart McAlister.
 All rights reserved.

-As a teenager, Stuart joined the Prince Edward Theatre’s lighting crew.
-Not bad when your first job happened to be “Evita!”.
+As a teenager, Stuart joined the Prince Edward Theatre’s lighting crew on the musical “Evita!”.
 He spent a couple of years commuting to London's West End but returned to his native Surrey where he joined the small and intimate ranks of a Surbiton-based film and TV lighting company.
 There, he rigged and operated lighting equipment hired by the big boys.
 His favourite job being 2 weeks on “Monty Python’s Meaning of Life” at Elstree Studios.

-A rival company, Screenco, appeared on the horizon.
-They operated giant British-made 22 tonne outdoor mobile TV screens.
-Along with the rest of Link's video team, Stuart was poached and jumped ship to Chessington, Surrey.
+The management of Link's projector arm left to set up Screenco.
+This new company (based in Chessington, Surrey) operated giant British-made 22 tonne outdoor mobile TV screens made be English Electric Valve in Chelmsford.
+One by one, along with the rest of Link's projector team, Stuart was poached and jumped ship to join Screenco.
 These screens were used in major sporting and music events and one memorable highlight was “Queen - Live Magic” at Wembley.
 Google it.

 After teaching himself to edit on a VHS suite, Stuart got the editing bug and joined an independent production facility in Teddington.
 He sat in the dark, editing VTs for all sorts of people and across a wide variety of topics: short-form documentary, pop promos and corporate.

 His next move was to broadcast television news in Westminster.
 Here, he worked for London's first independent facilities news company where he shot and edited a colourful range of political subjects for STV, RTE and LWT.
 He also shot for Central TV’s legendary "Cook Report”.
 Google that too.